 As restrictions are being eased, more and more people are venturing out to travel.
 Staying behind doors for over six months, now they look for opportunities to go and explore places.
-And photographers are now ready to capture unique frames.
+Photographers are now ready to capture unique frames and are looking for some travel photography tips.

 When you travel, it is essential to keep certain things in mind.
 You can join weekend Photography classes to learn more about this without disturbing your daily schedule.